splunk-soar-connectors/recordedfuture/README.md

 action\_result\.summary\.assessment | string |  `recordedfuture threat assessment summary`

 ## action: 'list contexts'
-Get a list of possible contexts to use in threat assessment
+Get a list of possible contexts to use in threat triage

 Type: **investigate**
 Read only: **True**